Targeting the Metabolic Dependencies of Metastatic Tumor Cells

 2. How does metabolic heterogeneity in the circulating tumor cells support organotropism?

-To mechanically dissect metastatic organotropism, I will map metabolic differences in melanoma metastases and examine how we can target alanine metabolism to block metastases.
+To mechanically dissect metastatic organotropism, I will map metabolic differences in melanoma metastases and also examine how we can target alanine metabolism to block metastases.

 Conclusion